-Unfortunately, “I can’t help it” is a piss-poor argument.
+Unfortunately “I can’t help it” is a piss-poor argument.
 Instead, how about an argument that says that Canadians’ sexual practices are extremely varied, and all of their consensual iterations are part of the human sexual rainbow.
-Could we say, for instance, that there is a biological basis for kink?
+Could we say, for example, that there is a biological basis for kink?
 Why would it matter if there were?

 Alternatively, what if scientific studies began to show that gay impulses were a byproduct of chemical imbalance, solvable with a monthly shot?
 Terrifying, right?
 It may well happen one day, so let’s get rhetorically prepared.

 I’m worried that biological arguments for same-sex acceptance mask more than a little discomfort with the topic of gay and lesbian sex.
 Lurking in the corners of the argument may be a fear of saying “I want it,” a fear of expressing our desires as simple desires.
 Lust as lust, love as love.

 Or try this one on for size: I’m proud of who I am, sex life and all.